-There are not many.
+There are not many disadvantages.
 One could be the cost.
 Not that you can't find reasonable ones, but you won't find many Aparthotels under $100.
 There are some, but your options are limited.

 Prices can really fluctuate, especially in hot vacation spots.
 The high tourist season will be more, and the low tourist season will be less.
-The difference can be as much as double, so you really have to keep an eye on prices.
+The difference can be double, so you have to keep an eye on prices.
 Really it's not different than hotels.

 Ironically the advantages of vacation homes can also be their disadvantage.
 Because there is one person in charge of the property usually, if something goes wrong or isn't working, it can take a while to resolve the issue.
 Read the reviews, because bad hosts do exist.

 The uniqueness of a property can also make it very difficult to match your dates or find availability.

 There are no standards for security or safety.
 One other thing that keeps hitting the news is hidden cameras.
 Owners are allowed to have cameras in the rental, but they must disclose where they are.
 They can't be in bathrooms or bedrooms.